comment Add Comment

 [ Cross Post from Authors Blog ]

 Imagine, sensors not just for process control and safety instrumented functions, but for everything else the people in the plant should be aware of.
 28 April is the SafeDay - the World Day for Safety and Health at Work by the International Labour Organization (ILO) so like in previous years I’d like to share some ideas on how to improve safety in plants.
-With the latest enabling technology developments like wireless sensors, subsequent methodologies like digital transformation, creating new best practices, would it be possible to implement risk controls to help prevent a hazardous event or to recover from an event to minimize consequence of it, thus helping a Major Hazard Installation (MHI) meet the current safety case and assist staying compliant with the latest regulations and standards as they evolve in the ?
+With the latest enabling developments like wireless sensors, subsequent methodologies like digital transformation, creating new best practices, would it be possible to implement risk controls to help prevent a hazardous event or to recover from an event to minimize consequence of it, thus helping a Major Hazard Installation (MHI) meet the current safety case and assist staying compliant with the latest regulations and standards as they evolve in the ?
 Digital transformation is not an attempt to blame or completely eliminate the operator.
 Instead it provides personnel the information, tools, and skills people need to do their job better.
 Here are my personal thoughts on the format ‘a day in a life’:

 A Day in a Life of a Safety Manager; ‘Before’: